Grade Eight

 Painting, Drawing, 3D Constructions (Platonic Solids), Clay Sculpture, and Other Media

-In Main Lesson, students delve into the role of government in society, studying the American, French, and Russian revolutions, and exploring various economic systems.
-They pay particular attention to the Industrial Age and the lives of workers during the late 19th and early 20th centuries.
-Their study of the United States, enriched by years of history lessons, becomes an exercise in critical thinking and understanding the nation's principles.
+In Main Lesson, students explore the role of government by studying the American, French, and Russian revolutions, and examining economic systems, especially the Industrial Age and the lives of workers in the late 19th and early 20th centuries.
+They also learn about the physical, cultural, and economic aspects of Asia and Africa, gaining a broader perspective on the modern world.

 Subject Classes